kbergius/NanoUI/docs/INTRODUCTION.md

 - **Fill:** This uses stencil buffer as a mask and really draws the fills

 When you loop through draw commands, you must switch between pipelines based on **DrawCommandType** in the draw command.

+### Shaders

+There are shaders in GLSL and HLSL format in samples/NanoUIDemos/Assets/shaders.

 # Drawing Layer